arvindvenkatadri/R-for-Artists-and-Designers/content/post/04-GoG/index.markdown

 ---
-title: 'Lab-00: Getting Started'
+title: 'Lab-04: The Grammar of Graphics'
-subtitle: 'Welcome !
-Introduce Yourself to R, RStudio, and Us!'
+subtitle: 'Why is a Raven like a Writing Desk?'
-summary: Welcome !
-Introduce Yourself to R, RStudio, and Us!
+summary: 'Why is a Raven like a Writing Desk?'
-date: "2021-07-05T00:00:00Z"
+date: "2021-07-10T00:00:00Z"
 featured: false
 draft: false
-weight: 10
+weight: 5

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.